dwadden/dygiepp/README.md

 The only dependencies for the modeling code are [AllenNLP](https://allennlp.org/) 0.9.0 and [PyTorch](https://pytorch.org/) 1.2.0.
 It may run with newer versions, but this is not guarenteed.
 For PyTorch GPU support, follow the instructions on the [PyTorch](https://pytorch.org/).

-For data preprocessing a few additional data and string processing libraries are required including, [Pandas](https://pandas.pydata.org) and [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+For data preprocessing a few additional data and string processing libraries are required including, [Pandas](https://pandas.pydata.org) [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), and [scispacy](scispacy).

 Finally, you'll need SciBERT for the scientific datasets.
 Run `python scripts/pretrained/get_scibert.py` to download and extract the SciBERT model to `./pretrained`.